 (h) ALTERNATIVE STORAGE MEDIA.

-(2) Storage-only imaging media such as microfilm, microfiche or other media used in electronic imaging systems shall meet the following requirements.
+(2) Storage-only imaging media such as microfilm, microfiche, PDF files, or other media used in electronic imaging systems shall meet the following requirements.

 (A) Documentation establishing the procedures for converting the hardcopy documents to the storage-only imaging system must be maintained and made available on request.
 Such documentation shall, at a minimum, contain a sufficient description to allow an original document to be followed through the conversion system as well as internal procedures established for inspection and quality assurance.

 (B) Procedures must be established for the effective identification, processing, storage, and preservation of the stored documents and for making them available for the period they are required to be retained under subdivision (i).